sachinsenal0x64/fixarr-old/README.md

 [Install C Compiler  (http://www.codeblocks.org/downloads/binaries/) to work with this also setup GCC env path in your os ]

-open your cmd in fixarr path
+open your cmd in Fixarr PATH

 pip -v install nuitka